Validating MANRS with FORT Monitor

 Many tools have now been developed to help organizations visualize how announcements are advertised through the global routing system.
 These tools provide valuable information to facilitate decision-making and the implementation of actions to improve security in our own routing scheme and, consequently, in overall routing.

-The views expressed are those of the author of this blog post and do not necessarily reflect the views of LACNIC.
+The views expressed by the authors of this blog are their own and do not necessarily reflect the views of LACNIC.

 0 Comments